dcunited001/dcunited001.github.io/_posts/2017-10-13-speed-of-thought-social-physics.md

 simple, isn't it?
 This planet moves forward together -- I wanted to make one goddamn point about disconnection and I didn't actually want anything to happen.

-#### (controlling more abstract sociophysical circuitry)

-- this is another reason why spectral coherence is so important: control the belief systems/structures of agents and the superposition of social circuit topology sums over topologies with less structural entropy.
-  - amplitude of signal across social graph edges.
-    - generally a good metadata signal
-  - window function X spectral decomposition

 #### Open Your Eyes, Morty!